snacktavish/TreeUpdatingComparison/TreeComparison.md

 The output tree will be written to lizards.tre.

+**Q** *Is there anything surprisng about these relationships?
+(The answer probably depends on your pre-existing herp phylogeny knowledge :P)*

 ## Finding published trees that have your taxon or taxa of interest: